funnelferry/theatre-api/README.md

 # Bookmyshow Ticketing Platform API

 This project provides an API for the Bookmyshow ticketing platform.
-It allows users to select a theater in the city, view the dates of the next 7 days, retrieve movie details for a specific theater and date, and book seats for a specific showtime.
+It allows users to select a theatre in the city, view the dates of the next 7 days, retrieve movie details for a specific theatre and date, and book seats for a specific showtime.

 ## Requirements